saverymax/multi-modal-pollution/doc/data_processing.md

-# DATA
+# Data
+This section describes the data and the data collection process for collecting the data necessary to forecast air pollution in Brussels.

-All data except Sentinel-5P data can be found the the data repository.
-The Sentinel-5P data must be downloaded and processed yourself, though there may be a shared drive made available for this data.
+All data except the EEA air pollution data can be found in the [data repository](https://github.com/saverymax/multi-modal-pollution/tree/main/data).
+The EEA data for Brussels can be found at [this OSF repository](https://osf.io/j94pv/).
+Use of the data files will be provided in the modelling and experimentation sections of this documentation.

 ## EEA Air pollution

-The data can be downloaded from https://eur-lex.europa.eu/eli/dir/2008/50/2015-0 9-18 using the air quality measurement stations as mandated by Directive 2008/50/EC of the European Parliament.
+The data can be downloaded [here](https://discomap.eea.europa.eu/map/fme/AirQualityExport.htm) 9-18 using the air quality measurement stations as mandated by Directive 2008/50/EC of the European Parliament.
+[This script](https://github.com/saverymax/multi-modal-pollution/blob/main/src/data_processing/R/air_pollution_scraping.R) will scrape the data automatically for Brussel.
+Note that the data in the OSF repository is the product of this script and can be fed directly to the [VAR model](https://github.com/saverymax/multi-modal-pollution/blob/main/src/modelling/VAR_modelling.R) or to the data processing script described below.

 ## COVID-19

 Belgium COVID-19 data is available at https://epistat.sciensano.be/Data/COVID19BE.xlsx.
 The description of the variables can be found in https://epistat.sciensano.be/COVID19BE_codebook.pdf and other dataset information at https://epistat.wiv-isp.be/covid/.

+We provide the data in [this repository](https://github.com/saverymax/multi-modal-pollution/tree/main/data/covid).

-## Traffic Counts
+## Traffic volume
-Data provided by Bruxelles Mobilite upon request.
+Data provided by Bruxelles Mobilite upon request, [available here](https://github.com/saverymax/multi-modal-pollution/tree/main/data/traffic).

-The tunnels of interest can be found at https://data.mobility.brussels/mobigis/?x=485351&y=6593040&zoom=12&baselayer=urbis_grey&layers=traffic_live_geom%3BTunnels%3B.
-We selected those that were at main entry points to the city.
-See the ARIMA R scripts for processing of the data.
+The tunnels of interest can be [visualized here](https://data.mobility.brussels/mobigis/?x=485351&y=6593040&zoom=12&baselayer=urbis_grey&layers=traffic_live_geom%3BTunnels%3B).

-## Sentinel-5p
+## Data processing

-GeoJson file for Brussels generated using the tool http://geojson.io/#map=11/50.8053/4.2668.
-We selected a rectangular polygon that contained the majority of the tunnels included in our analysis.

-Run from https://github.com/bilelomrani1/s5p-tools.
-Analytic tools available at https://github.com/bilelomrani1/s5p-analysis
+Data processing scripts used in this work are provided in [src/data_processing/R](https://github.com/saverymax/multi-modal-pollution/tree/main/src/data_processing/R).
+Scripts there include the EEA data scraping script, plotting scripts to visualize the air pollutants, COVID-19, and traffic data.

+Importantly, there are two scripts named station_selection_for_mvts.R and save_data_for_mvts.R.
+If you want to reproduce our work with the transformer and regenerate the training/testing data we use, first run station_selection_for_mvts.R and then save_data_for_mvts.R.
+This will first select the 41 stations by criteria of complete data and then generate the training and testing data, as described in the thesis work associated with this project.
+This, of course, requires the data scraping to be done first, or to download the OSF data (which is the product of the scraping script).